-It was during this moment that I Googled “farm + mission + mountains” as I tried to reconnect back to my youth and the passion I once had for God, planting corns and my birth city I now call Finfine.
+It was during this moment that I Googled “farm + mission + mountains” as I tried to reconnect to my youth and the passion I once had for God, planting corns and my birth city I now call Finfine.
 A farm community in the Rockies popped up on Google.
-Desperate and without a penny to my name, a kind soul flew me out from New York to Colorado.
+Desperate and without a penny to my name, a kind soul paid for my plane ticket and I flew from New York to Colorado.
 I arrived at the Fort Collins Mission on May 1st where I spent two weeks with the broken and the homeless before I transferred to the farm I would call home for a year.
 It was there that I was put to work in the kitchen feeding fellow strugglers who were praying and hoping to get a second chance at life.

 “Come, and let us return unto the Lord: for he hath torn, and he will heal us; he hath smitten, and he will bind us up.” ~ Hosea 6:1